Tecumseh

-Tecumseh was born in what is now Ohio, at a time when the far-flung Shawnees were reuniting in their Ohio Country homeland.
+Tecumseh was born in what is now Ohio at a time when the far-flung Shawnees were reuniting in their Ohio Country homeland.
 During his childhood, the Shawnees lost territory to the expanding American colonies in a series of border conflicts.
-Tecumseh's father was killed in battle against American colonists in 1774.
+Tecumseh's father was killed in the 1774 Battle of Point Pleasant.
 Tecumseh was thereafter mentored by his older brother Cheeseekau, a noted war chief who died fighting Americans in 1792.
 As a young war leader, Tecumseh joined Shawnee Chief Blue Jacket's armed struggle against further American encroachment, which ended in defeat at the Battle of Fallen Timbers in 1794 and with the loss of most of Ohio in the 1795 Treaty of Greenville.

 In 1805, Tecumseh's younger brother Tenskwatawa, who came to be known as the Shawnee Prophet, founded a religious movement that called upon Native Americans to reject European influences and return to a more traditional lifestyle.
 In 1808, Tecumseh and Tenskwatawa established Prophetstown, a village in present-day Indiana, that grew into a large, multi-tribal community.
 Tecumseh traveled constantly, spreading the Prophet's message and eclipsing his brother in prominence.
 Tecumseh proclaimed that Native Americans owned their lands in common and urged tribes not to cede more territory unless all agreed.
 His message alarmed American leaders as well as Native leaders who sought accommodation with the United States.
 In 1811, when Tecumseh was in the South recruiting allies, Americans under William Henry Harrison defeated Tenskwatawa at the Battle of Tippecanoe and destroyed Prophetstown.

 In the War of 1812, Tecumseh joined his cause with the British, recruited warriors, and helped capture Detroit in August 1812.
 The following year he led an unsuccessful campaign against the United States in Ohio and Indiana.
-When U.S. naval forces took control of Lake Erie in 1813, Tecumseh reluctantly retreated with the British into Upper Canada, where American forces engaged them at the Battle of the Thames on October 5, 1813, in which Tecumseh was killed.
+When U.S. naval forces took control of Lake Erie in 1813, Tecumseh reluctantly retreated with the British into Upper Canada, where American troops led by Richard Mentor Johnson engaged them at the Battle of the Thames on October 5, 1813, in which Tecumseh was killed.
 His death caused his confederacy to collapse.
 The lands he had fought to defend were eventually ceded to the U.S. government.
 His legacy as one of the most celebrated Native Americans in history grew in the years after his death, although details of his life have often been obscured by mythology.

 Early life

-Tecumseh was born in Shawnee territory in what is now Xenia, Ohio between 1764 and 1771.
-The best evidence suggests a birthdate of around March 1768.
+Tecumseh was born in Shawnee territory in what is now Ohio between 1764 and 1771.
+The best evidence suggests a birthdate of March 9, 1768.